The Putney School

 The building's neutral-colored, wood-clad exterior and south-facing sedum-planted green roof help the building to blend in with the natural surroundings and relate to the white clapboard campus buildings and nearby barn structures.
 The massing of the building, especially the complex roof forms, is inspired by the surrounding mountains; it also helps reduce the apparent scale of the large building to an aggregate of smaller forms that relate to the scale of the surrounding campus buildings.
 The interiors receive abundant daylight through large windows capturing picturesque views, and through large skylights; a connection with nature is felt throughout.
 Warm colors used strategically in the interiors are viewed from outside, especially at night when performances are underway, to create a welcoming presence on campus.

-The project was designed and built to achieve LEED certification for energy-efficiency and environmentally-sustainable construction.
+The project was designed and built to achieve LEED Silver certification for energy-efficiency and environmentally-sustainable construction.